The 8 Best Historic Hikes Near LA

 To get there: Take the 210 to Lake Ave and drive uphill until it dead ends.
 MAP

-History: A lesser-known and innocuously named trek into the mad, mid-century rubble of Norman and Winonna Stephens, who, at the behest of a Nazi spy, began building a pro-Hitler staging base in the ‘30s.
+History: A lesser-known and innocuously named trek into the mad, mid-century rubble of Norman and Winona Stephens, who, at the behest of a Nazi spy, began building a Utopian commune in the ‘30s.
 The owners intended to build a four-story mansion, but they were arrested the day after Pearl Harbor, and the Hartford Artist Colony moved in for 30 years until the Mandeville Canyon fire in 1978.

 Post-game meal: Beers and seafood at The Hungry Cat on the PCH.

 To get there: Take Will Rogers State Park onto Sullivan Fire Road, which is also accessible at the end of Capri Drive.
 Follow that to a large stone and wrought-iron gate.
 Pass through and follow the stairs down.
 MAP

 History: In 1937, movie actor and stunt man Ray “Crash” Corrigan built an entire Western Town — this video gives a detailed layout of the grounds — and he later converted it to a theme park called Corriganville that averaged 20,000 weekend visitors, rivaling Knott’s Berry Farm.
 Bob Hope bought it in the ’60s.
 Then fires in the ’70s destroyed most of the buildings.
 It’s now a park.